top of page

 Combining Therapies with Strength Training for Lasting Results

-• Personalized strength training: Exercises focus on forearm, wrist, and shoulder muscles to support the elbow.
+• Personalized Strength Training: Exercises focus on forearm, wrist, and shoulder muscles to support the elbow.

-• Functional movement coaching: We teach proper techniques to reduce strain during pickleball play.
+• Functional Movement Coaching: We teach proper techniques to reduce strain during pickleball play.

-• Progress tracking: Regular assessments ensure your recovery stays on track.
+• Progress Tracking: Regular assessments ensure your recovery stays on track.

 By combining shockwave therapy, dry needling, and strength training, players benefit from faster healing and stronger, more resilient muscles.
 This comprehensive care reduces the risk of recurring pain and helps you enjoy pickleball without limits.